 These figures show the average amount of watts used at a single point in time.
 Continue reading to see how many watts these units use across various durations.

-The table below summarizes the results from the study, showing the average amount of watts window ACs use across various categories.
+The table below summarizes the results from the study (updated for 2024), showing the average amount of watts window ACs use across various categories.

 These results are based on the actual power consumption of 1,037 window air conditioners and assume 750 hours per year of compressor operation under typical conditions, which is then averaged.

 See how this window AC data compares with portable units, check out: Window AC vs Portable AC [Efficiency, Cooling, Noise & More].

 But how much electricity do window air conditioners use over longer periods of time?
 Let’s take a look.

 How much electricity does a window AC use?
 (In kWh)